kobotoolbox/docs/source/welcome.md

 ## What is the cost of KoboToolbox?

-Our platform is open source and entirely free to use.
+Our platform is open source and entirely free to use for humanitarian organizations, and free up to 10,000 submissions for anyone else.
 We work hard to make this possible, and collaborate with many partners to keep KoboToolbox available to everyone at no cost.

 We believe that organizations, particularly those dedicated to research, humanitarian efforts or any other social good, should be able to collect data at